-Filmmakers include; Greg Jardin, Will Sweeney & Steve Scott, Phil Mulloy, Ethan Indorf, Michael Langan, Luke Snellin, Thomas Knowler, Asa Lucander/12Foot6, Chris Shepherd, Matt King & Imogen Woolley, Dog Judo, Literal MS Paint, Tarquin Netherway, Ainslie Henderson, Christine Hooper, Rupert Hill, Black Casino & The Ghost ‘Falling into Pieces’ by Chris Shepherd and excited to be showing comedic shorts by the animation legend Bob Godfrey (Roobarb & Custard).
+Filmmakers include Greg Jardin, Will Sweeney & Steve Scott, Phil Mulloy, Ethan Indorf, Michael Langan, Luke Snellin, Thomas Knowler, Asa Lucander/12Foot6, Chris Shepherd, Matt King & Imogen Woolley, Dog Judo, Literal MS Paint, Christine Hooper, Rupert Hill, Black Casino & The Ghost ‘Falling into Pieces’ by Chris Shepherd and excited to be showing comedic shorts by the animation legend Bob Godfrey (Roobarb & Custard).

 ‘Myszochujek’ by Polish director, Kristof Babaski made in 1957.

-In London DJ Flux will play a live modular synth set and Kung-Fu will keep you amused between the screening sessions.
+Plus in London a live modular synth set by Flux and King-Fu will keep you amused and excited between and after the screening sessions.